Camino Português: The Complete Guide (2026)

 | Stage | From | To | Distance | Notes |

-| 1 | Porto (Sé Cathedral) | Vila do Conde | 27km | Long first stage.
-Consider splitting at Rates (21km). |
+| 1 | Porto (Sé Cathedral) | Vila do Conde | 27km | A long first stage – consider splitting at Rates (21km) if your feet aren’t ready. |

 | 2 | Vila do Conde | Barcelos | 22km | Charming market town.
-Famous for the Barcelos cockerel legend. |
+Home of the famous Barcelos cockerel legend. |

-| 3 | Barcelos | Ponte de Lima | 34km | Long stage — many split at Abade de Neiva (18km). |
+| 3 | Barcelos | Ponte de Lima | 34km | Long stage – many pilgrims split at Abade de Neiva (18km).
+Worth it for Ponte de Lima. |

-| 5 | Rubiães | Valença | 17km | Short and lovely.
-Valença is a stunning fortified border town. |
+| 5 | Rubiaës | Valença | 17km | Short and lovely.
+Valença’s fortified old town is one of Portugal’s finest. |

 | 6 | Valença | Redondela | 32km | Cross into Spain!
-Tui is directly across the bridge.
-Stunning Roman bridge crossing. |
+The iron bridge into Tui is a genuinely moving moment. |

 | 7 | Redondela | Pontevedra | 19km | Galician countryside.
-Pontevedra is a beautiful city — worth an evening explore. |
+Pontevedra’s car-free old town is worth a slow evening. |

-| 8 | Pontevedra | Caldas de Reis | 21km | Gentle Galician walking through eucalyptus forests and small villages. |
+| 8 | Pontevedra | Caldas de Reis | 21km | Gentle walking through eucalyptus forests and small Galician villages. |

 | 9 | Caldas de Reis | Padrón | 18km | Padrón is where St. James’s body allegedly arrived by boat – deeply historic. |

 | 10 | Padrón | Santiago de Compostela | 25km | The final stage.
-Emotional, beautiful, unforgettable. |
+Take your time with it. |

-Coastal Route (Via Litoral) Key Stages
+Coastal Route (Via Litoral): Key Stages

 The coastal route diverges from Porto’s coastal suburb of Matosinhos and rejoins the central route in Redondela, Spain.
-Here are the key stages:

 | Stage | From | To | Distance | Highlights |

-| 1 | Porto / Matosinhos | Póvoa de Varzim | 32km | Start at the sea.
+| 1 | Porto / Matosinhos | Póvoa de Varzim | 32km | You start at the sea.
 Atlantic views from the first steps. |

 | 2 | Póvoa de Varzim | Esposende | 25km | Dramatic coastal cliffs, working fishing villages. |

-| 3 | Esposende | Viana do Castelo | 27km | Most scenic stage.
-River Lima estuary views are stunning. |
+| 3 | Esposende | Viana do Castelo | 27km | The most scenic stage.
+River Lima estuary views are extraordinary. |

-| 4 | Viana do Castelo | Caminha | 24km | Beautiful riverside town of Caminha at the border. |
+| 4 | Viana do Castelo | Caminha | 24km | Beautiful riverside walking to the border town of Caminha. |

-| 5 | Caminha | A Guarda / Redondela | varies | Cross into Spain.
-Route rejoins central at Redondela. |
+| 5 | Caminha | Redondela | varies | Cross into Spain.
+Route rejoins the central at Redondela. |

 Starting from Lisbon: Is It Worth It?

-Getting to Porto to Start
+Getting to Porto

-Porto Francisco Sá Carneiro Airport is well-connected from across Europe — Ryanair, easyJet, TAP, and others fly direct from most major cities.
+Porto Francisco Sá Carneiro Airport is well-connected from across Europe.
 The metro runs directly from the airport to the city centre (Line E, Violet) in about 35 minutes for €2.60.
+The traditional starting point is the Sé Cathedral in Porto’s old town – pick up your Credencial here, get your first stamp, and begin.

 Getting Home from Santiago

-Waymarking and Navigation
+Navigation

 Language

-- Spring (April–June): Perfect.
+- Spring (April–June): The sweet spot.
 Green landscapes, mild temperatures (15–22°C), occasional rain.
-Best season.

 - Summer (July–August): Hot (25–35°C in Portugal), drier, busier.
 Start early to walk in cooler morning temperatures.